 "After years of tweaking Axel's diet to manage weight and skin allergies, we're so happy to have found Bestie.
 The detailed food program information prior to starting gave us the utmost confidence we were dishing out the correct portions.
 Mixing the Bestie supplement was so much simpler than sweet potato.
 The app and meal plan really helped us switch up the protein rather than just relying on Roo meat for every meal.
 Axel gobbles the mix with no hesitation.
 After just a week with Bestie we noticed a shiner coat, less scratching and even a little weight loss that we needed!" said beta-tester Sam.

-Bestie Kitchen Pty Ltd is an Australian dog food manufacturing company that specialises in supplements, boosters and technology to help dog parents easily balance and boost their dogs’ health, from their own kitchen.
-It’s on a mission to change the way we feed our dogs, from fast, processed food to fresh, balanced food.
+Bestie Kitchen Pty Ltd is an Australian company that specialises in supplements and technology to help pet parents easily balance and boost their dogs’ and cats' health, from their own kitchen.
+It’s on a mission to change the way we feed our dogs and cats, from fast, processed food to fresh, balanced food.